LEE, Thomas Wales (1833-1910) — London

 Artist, printer & lithographer.
 Produced Military topographical view of the strongholds of Lombardy 1859 — with Alfred Concanen; T. W. Lee’s view of the seat of war: showing the Rhine, France, Prussia and surrounding countries 1870.
 Known especially for music covers, theatrical posters, etc.

 Born in London 5 May 1833 and baptised at All Souls Marylebone, 26 May 1833 — the son of William Lee, cabinet-maker (later a house-agent and auctioneer), and his wife Mary, of Cleveland Street.
+Served an apprenticeship with the lithographic artist Thomas Packer.
 He married Maria Reeve (1835-1929), the daughter of an innkeeper, 28 Jul 1860, at St. Mary Newington.
 A partnership as lithographers in Frith Street, Soho, with the famous Alfred Concanen as “Concanen & Lee”, later “Concanen, Lee & Siebe”, with the addition of Henry Herapath Siebe (1832-1887), was dissolved 25 Feb 1865.
-Lee then set up independently, soon advertising for a stone grainer — “a strong active young man to make himself generally useful” (Clerkenwell News, 29 Sep 1865).
+Lee and Concanen apparently fell out so badly that, after Concanen’s death in 1886, his daughter destroyed every drawing that had Lee’s name on it.
+Following the rift, Lee set up independently, soon advertising for a stone grainer — “a strong active young man to make himself generally useful” (Clerkenwell News, 29 Sep 1865).
 In 1869-1870 he was advertising himself as a “theatrical lithographer” — “Theatrical show cards, posters, portraits, etc. … Lithographer to the Theatres Royal, Drury-lane, Lyceum, Princess’s, Olympic, Adelphi, St. James’s, Queen’s, Prince of Wales, Royalty, Surrey, Sadler’s Wells, Astley’s, Royal Alfred, New Standard; Christy Minstrels; Canterbury, Oxford, and Royal Music Halls; and nearly all the provincial theatres and music halls.
 Studio and printing works — Grosvenor Mews, Bond-street, London W. Designs, sketches, and estimates sent to any part of the world” (The Era, 5 Dec 1869).
-He was sued over a copyright infringement by William Thomas Stannard in 1870 (papers in National Archives).
-After their marriage, he and his wife had moved to Clapham and by 1871 had two daughters and a son — Lee at that time employing three men and four boys.
+He was sued over a copyright infringement by William Thomas Stannard in 1870 concerning their rival panoramic views of the seat of the Franco-Prussian War (papers in National Archives).
+Stannard was initially granted an injunction, but this was lifted after Lee’s lawyer successfully argued that the Stannard view had not been registered at Stationers’ Hall (see C&C).
+After their marriage, Lee and his wife had moved to Clapham and by 1871 had two daughters and a son — Lee at that time employing three men and four boys.
 He went bankrupt in 1873 and needed to effect a liquidation by arrangement or composition with his creditors, but he was also by this time a “well known and much respected mason”, producing a vellum testimonial for a masonic lodge in West Croydon in 1875 (Croydon Advertiser, 13 Mar 1875).
 By 1881, Lee was employed as the manager of a tavern in Delamere Crescent, Paddington, living on the premises with his wife, two sons and two daughters.
 Ten years later, he was recorded as a licensed victualler in Westminster, but by 1895 was once more a lithographic artist, working on his own account.
 He died 8 Jul 1910 and probate was granted to his widow Maria 20 Aug 1910 — his effects stated at £141.14s.8d.

 — 37 Manor Street, Clapham (home) — 1861-1874